OUR STORY

 MANAGING LAWYER

 Meena Dhillon (she/her/hers), is a lawyer and social worker with extensive experience in both public and private sector.
 Meena is a settler on the lands of the kʷikʷəƛ̓əm First Nation and a Canadian born Punjabi Sikh child of immigrants.
-Meena’s legal practices is focused on dispute resolution, children’s law, child welfare, personal injury and wills/estates.
-Meena has served as a Sessional Instructor with the University of the Fraser Valley since 2010, where she has taught a number of social work courses.
+Meena is a co-founder and former chair of SALCBC and she is now the Managing Lawyer of the clinic, overseeing clinic operations and legal practice.
+Meena’s legal practice is focused on dispute resolution, children’s law, family law, child welfare, personal injury and wills/estates.
+Meena is a Sessional Instructor with the University of the Fraser Valley, where she has taught a number of social work courses since 2010.
 She has a Bachelor of Arts from Simon Fraser University, as well as a Bachelor of Social Work and a Bachelor of Laws from the University of British Columbia.
-She was called to the Province of British Columbia Bar in 2009.
 She is passionate about social justice, equity, diversity and inclusion.
-Meena is a co-founder and former Chair of the South Asian Legal Clinic of BC and is excited to be taking on the new role of managing lawyer for the clinic.

 • Jasmine Gill